DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 RMS Monitoring
 ==============

-This type is used to monitor behaviour pattern of requests executed by RequestManagementSystem inside DataManagementSystem/Agent/RequestOperations.
+This type is used to monitor behaviour pattern of requests executed by RequestManagementSystem.

 PilotSubmission Monitoring
 ==========================